Varieties and Symptoms of Neck Injuries After a North Carolina Accident

-Common neck injuries after North Carolina traffic accidents
+Common Neck Injuries after North Carolina Auto Accidents

 According to the Insurance Institute for Highway Safety, neck sprains and strains are the most frequently reported injuries in insurance claims in the United States.
 But frequency is not the same thing as severity.
 In truth, the majority of motor vehicle neck injuries are what doctors call soft tissue injuries: damage to muscles, tendons, and ligaments rather than to the spine.
 Soft tissue injuries are often very painful, but they rarely represent permanent damage or pose life-threatening risks.

 - Pain or numbness in the neck, jaw, shoulders, arms, or hands

 - Stiffness, weakness, or inability to move the head, neck, arms, or hands